 3. How do you know if it is working?

 Do you have clearly defined red, yellow, green success criteria with your SMART goals?
 Is everybody measuring it in the same way and at the same time across all of your different locations?
 Does an improvement in that KPI influence the things that you want it to influence?

 For example, if you are interested in measuring your customer service, you might have a KPI of "time to resolution."
 The assumption would be that if you can solve the problem faster with fewer transfers and decrease the amount of time to resolve the problem, then overall customer satisfaction (as measured by your NPS, or net promoter score) would increase.
 In other words, is it a leading indicator KPI for the desired results?
 Does it drive the right discussions?
 Does it drive the right actions?
 Does it drive change in your organization?

-If you can’t answer these three questions for each and every KPI, you need to remove them from your KPI dashboard and have a laser focus on the biggest challenges that face your team with actionable KPIs.
+If you can’t answer these three questions for every KPI, you need to remove them from your KPI dashboard and focus on the biggest challenges facing your team with actionable KPIs.
 This is the minimum requirement for a Key Performance Indicator.
-It might be a metric, something that you measure and keep an eye on, but KPIs are the metrics that matter and should take the majority of your energy and focus.
+It might be a metric that you measure and keep an eye on, but KPIs are the metrics that matter and should take the majority of your energy and focus.

-If you aren’t able to answer these three basic questions for each of your KPIs, it is time to follow our KPI Audit Infographic and clean up your dashboards and focus on the items you can change.
+If you aren’t able to answer these three basic questions for each of your KPIs, it is time to follow our KPI Audit Infographic, clean up your dashboards, and focus on the items you can change.
 I recommend that you do a full audit at every annual planning meeting and start your KPI list from scratch.
-I also recommend that during your quarterly planning session, you adjust all of your red, yellow and green criteria as needed to make sure that you win your 13 week race.
+I also recommend that during your quarterly planning session, you adjust all of your red, yellow and green criteria as needed to ensure you win your 13 week race.